MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   /// `CoreWebView2ProcessInfo` corresponds to a renderer process.
   /// `CoreWebView2ProcessInfo` objects obtained via `CoreWebView2.GetProcessInfos`
   /// or for non-renderer processes will always have an empty `AssociatedFrameInfos`.
-  /// The `AssociatedFrameInfos` may also be be empty for renderer processes that
+  /// The `AssociatedFrameInfos` may also be empty for renderer processes that
   /// have no active frames.
   ///
   /// \snippet ProcessComponent.cpp AssociatedFrameInfos